Waking Up the Neighbours: Background and recording

 The performance of Adams' 1987 album Into the Fire was felt as somewhat of a disappointment.
-Although it reached No. 7 on the Billboard album chart and No. 2 in his native Canada, it fell short of the massive commercial success enjoyed by his fourth album Reckless released in 1984.
+Although it reached No. 7 on the Billboard 200 albums chart and No. 2 in his native Canada, it fell short of the massive commercial success enjoyed by his fourth album Reckless released in 1984.
 Into the Fire was also Adams' last album recorded together with his longtime collaborator Jim Vallance; their songwriting partnership ended in August 1989.

 An attempt to record a new album was made in 1988 with Steve Lillywhite producing, but nothing from these sessions was released.
 Over a year after that, Adams joined forces with Robert John "Mutt" Lange, previously known for his work with AC/DC, The Cars, Foreigner, and Def Leppard to start work on Adams' next album, recording at Battery Studios in England and the Warehouse Studios in Canada.
 Recording began in March 1990, and along with mixing, finished in June 1991.
-According to Adams, Lange changed his way of thinking about the songwriting process making him work meticulously on each song.
-As a result, the recording process went on for more than a year, and the release of album, originally scheduled for the fall of 1990, had to be postponed several times.
-Lange is credited on all 15 tracks of the album including four songs whose demos were originally recorded with Vallance.
+According to Adams, Lange changed his way of thinking about the songwriting process, making him work meticulously on each song.
+As a result, the recording process went on for more than a year, and the release of the album, originally scheduled for the fall of 1990, had to be postponed several times.
+Lange is credited on all 15 tracks of the album, including four songs whose demos were originally recorded with Vallance.

 Release and promotion

 Waking Up the Neighbours was released after a number of delays in September 1991.
 The album peaked at number six on the Billboard 200.
-The album was released in September and album and single topped the charts in many countries with "(Everything I Do) I Do It for You" spending record-breaking 16 weeks at number one on UK Singles Chart and topped the charts in 17 countries.
-It also made record-breaking sales of 4 million copies in the US.
-Canadian content regulations were revised in 1991 to allow radio stations to credit airplay of this album towards their legal requirements to play Canadian music.
-The album has become Adams second best-selling album worldwide.
-Adams won a Grammy Award in 1992 for Best Song Written Specifically for a Motion Picture or Television for "(Everything I Do) I Do It for You".
+The album and lead single topped the charts in a number of countries, with "(Everything I Do) I Do It for You" spending a record 16 weeks at number one on the UK Singles Chart and topping the charts in 17 countries.
+It sold a record four million copies in the US.
+Canadian content regulations were revised in 1991 to allow radio stations to credit airplay of the album towards their legal requirement to play Canadian music.
+The album is Adams' second-bestselling album worldwide.